-In addition to lemon juice, you can make curd with grapefruit, lime, Meyer lemon, passionfruit, and orange juice.
+In addition to lemon, you can make curd with grapefruit, lime, Meyer lemon, passionfruit, and/or orange juice.
 Simply substitute equal amounts of one juice for another.
 You can also experiment with using the juice from other fruits, like berries, as long as you add a few tablespoons of lemon juice.

 You can also use it to fill a pre-baked tart crust, layer it in between cake rounds, spoon it into yogurt, add it to ice cream, make lemon thumbprint cookies, fill donuts or pastries, or spoon it on top of a pavlova.

 You get the idea!
 The possibilities are limited only by your imagination.

 - Coconut Cake with Lemon Curd and Vanilla Buttercream

 - Lemon Meringue Pie